Why does my pet need to be anaesthetised?

 What is an anaesthetic?

 There are several types of anaesthesia, but all of them lead to a loss of sensation.
-General anaesthesia is a state of reversible unconsciousness when your pet will be ‘asleep’ under the anaesthetic.
+General anaesthesia is a state of reversible unconsciousness.
 Anaesthetic drugs injected into veins or anaesthetic gases breathed into the lungs are carried in the bloodstream to the brain.
 These drugs stop the brain recognising messages from nerves in the body.
-This is different from the unconsciousness than occurs in injury or disease.
+This is a different type of unconsciousness than that which results from injury or disease.

 What do I need to do to prepare my pet for surgery?

-- You will need to fast (starve) your pet overnight – your pet should have their normal meal the night before admission (unless otherwise instructed), but should have no further access to food after this.
+- Fasting your pet overnight – your pet should have their normal meal the night before admission (unless otherwise instructed), but should have no further access to food after this.
 However, he or she should have free access to water until you leave the house to come to the surgery.

-- Cats should be kept in during the night before the procedure to prevent them helping themselves to food from elsewhere and to make it easy to find them in the morning!
+- Cats should be kept in during the night before the procedure to prevent them helping themselves to food from elsewhere and to make it easy to find them!

 - Take your dog for a walk in the morning to allow him or her to empty the bladder and bowels.

-- Watch out for any signs of illness not related to the procedure which is about to be carried out on your pet, and let the vet or nurse know if you have any concerns.
+- Monitor your pet for any signs of illness not related to the procedure about to be carried out, and let the vet or nurse know if you have any concerns.